-The installation has two open ends and the landscape is reflected on the mirrored interior walls.
+The installation has two open ends, and the mirrored interior walls reflect the landscape.

 When conditions allow, freestylers can access a skills park.
-Slalom poles and timing are available for sport skiers on the race piste.
+Slalom poles and timing are available for sports skiers on the race piste.

-A skills park and 2 downhill mountain trails for Mountain Bikes provide activities in the summer.
+A skills park and two downhill mountain trails for Mountain Bikes provide activities in the summer.

 One of the most significant sites of historical interest in Moray.

 After the Reformation of 1560, the Catholic Church almost died out in Scotland.